marcozan93/marcozan93/README.md

 I am looking to collaborate on prediction projects.

-📫 You can reach me on Githbub, Research Gate https://www.researchgate.net/profile/Marco-Zanin or Twitter @Marco_Zanin_
+📫 You can reach me on Github, Research Gate https://www.researchgate.net/profile/Marco-Zanin or Twitter @Marco_Zanin_